chinedufn/landon/crates/blender-export-test/README.md

 We're verifying that we properly read the values from the sliders that are on the Principled BSDF node.

-### ./src/principled_material_with_input_nodes.blend
+### ./src/principled_material_uniform_input_nodes.blend

-A cube with a principled material node with other nodes feeding into it.
+A cube with a principled material node with other uniform nodes feeding into it.

 We're verifying that we properly read the values from those nodes.

+## ./src/principled_material_texture_inputs.blend

+A cube with a principled material node with texture nodes feeding into it.

+We're verifying that we properly export the names of the textures.

 ### ./src/suzanne.blend